PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 ### VMs to the rescue

 The solution to the second step was to use VMs (Virtual Machines).
-Turns out Node. v14 has a [built-in VM module](https://nodejs.org/docs/latest-v17.x/api/vm.html) that enables running custom JavaScript in a separate context.
+Turns out Node v14 has a [built-in VM module](https://nodejs.org/docs/latest-v17.x/api/vm.html) that enables running custom JavaScript in a separate context.

-Using the VM module enabled us to run custom JavaScript code during event ingestion.
+Using the VM module let us to run custom JavaScript code during event ingestion.
 The downside was that “the VM module is not a security mechanism.
 Do not use it to run untrusted code.”
 This wasn’t unexpected.
 [Privilege escalation](https://en.wikipedia.org/wiki/Privilege_escalation) and [resource exhaustion](https://en.wikipedia.org/wiki/Resource_exhaustion_attack) attacks are real.
 We couldn’t avoid them, but we could build strategies to mitigate them.

 Node's VM module puts your code in an isolated context, has ~~limited~~ no support for secure communications with the host, and has holes like this: